 A compound of six traditional Thai houses built by the American silk trader who disappeared in 1967.
 The best Bangkok museum for understanding traditional Thai domestic architecture and decorative arts.
 English-language guided tours run hourly.
 No self-guided option inside the main houses.

 The monitor lizards are real.
-They can reach two meters and they move through the grass near the lake with complete indifference to the humans around them.
-You notice this later: you walked past a two-meter reptile and it did not seem remarkable at the time.
+They reach two meters and they move through the grass near the lake with complete indifference to the humans around them.
+You notice it later.
+You walked past a two-meter reptile and it did not seem remarkable at the time.
 By evening the park belongs to joggers and couples.
 Come in the morning.

 Lumphini Park (สวนลุมพินี)

 142 acres of parkland in the middle of Silom, home to morning tai chi groups, aerobics classes, joggers, and genuinely large monitor lizards near the lake.
 Best in the early morning when local activity is at its peak.
-Midday in hot season (March-May) is genuinely unpleasant.
+Midday in hot season, March to May, is genuinely unpleasant.

-The food itself: pad see ew from a cart with a queue, roast duck over rice from a shophouse with its ducks hanging in the window, hoy tod (oyster omelette) from whoever has the most blackened pan.
+The food itself runs from pad see ew at a cart with a queue, to roast duck over rice from a shophouse with its ducks hanging in the window, to hoy tod from whoever has the most blackened pan.
 Don’t navigate by map.
 Walk toward the smoke and the crowds, then follow that logic from one stall to the next.
 The Talat Noi neighborhood just behind Yaowarat is quieter, older, and worth walking through before the food.

 Chinatown and Yaowarat Night Food (ไชน่าทาวน์)

 Bangkok's Chinatown comes alive after 6pm when street food carts set up along Yaowarat Road.
 Gold shops, dried seafood merchants, roast duck shophouses, and charcoal-grilled seafood.
-Walk toward the smoke: navigating by map misses the logic of how it's laid out.
+Walk toward the smoke, because navigating by map misses the logic of how it's laid out.

 10. MOCA Bangkok (Museum of Contemporary Art)

 MOCA is far enough from central Bangkok that most visitors skip it, which is one reason to go.
-The building is a deliberate object: six floors of a structure that curves and juts in ways that Thai contemporary architecture rarely attempts, built to house a private collection of over 800 works spanning Thai modernism to the present.
+The building is a deliberate object.
+Six floors of a structure that curves and juts in ways Thai contemporary architecture rarely attempts, built to house a private collection of more than 800 works spanning Thai modernism to the present.

-The collection prioritizes Thai artists who would not appear in any international survey, and spending two hours here gives you a sense of what Thai contemporary art looks like when it’s not being curated for an export audience.
-The museum is in Ngam Wong Wan, accessible only by taxi or private car.
+The collection prioritizes Thai artists who would not appear in any international survey.
+Spending two hours here gives you a sense of what Thai contemporary art looks like when it isn’t being curated for an export audience.
+The museum is in Ngam Wong Wan, reachable only by taxi or private car.
 That trip is worth planning around.

 MOCA Bangkok (Museum of Contemporary Art)

-Private collection of 800+ Thai contemporary artworks across six floors in an architecturally distinctive building in Ngam Wong Wan.
+Private collection of more than 800 Thai contemporary artworks across six floors in an architecturally distinctive building in Ngam Wong Wan.
 The best museum in Bangkok for understanding Thai modern art.
-Accessible by taxi or private car only: no BTS or MRT access.
+Reachable by taxi or private car only, with no BTS or MRT access.

 11. Asiatique The Riverfront (เอเชียทีค)

 It is also largely a tourist mall, and worth naming as such.
 One evening here is interesting.
-A second evening would require a specific reason.
-The free shuttle boat runs from Saphan Taksin BTS every thirty minutes from 4pm and this is how you should arrive, not by taxi.
+A second evening would need a specific reason.
+The free shuttle boat runs from Saphan Taksin BTS every thirty minutes from 4pm, and this is how you should arrive, not by taxi.

 Asiatique The Riverfront (เอเชียทีค)

 Riverside shopping and entertainment in converted colonial warehouses.
-Ferris wheel, Muay Thai Live show, 1,500 boutiques and restaurants.
-Free shuttle boat from Saphan Taksin BTS every 30 minutes from 4pm: use the boat, not a taxi.
+Ferris wheel, Muay Thai Live show, and 1,500 boutiques and restaurants.
+Free shuttle boat from Saphan Taksin BTS every 30 minutes from 4pm, so use the boat rather than a taxi.
 Worth one evening, not two.

 12. Khlong Lat Mayom Floating Market (Day Trip)

 The floating market as tourist theater is well established in Bangkok and easy to find.
 Khlong Lat Mayom is what it looks like before the theater sets in.
-On most weekends, locals outnumber tourists, the vendors are selling to their neighbors, and the food being cooked on the boats is the food the neighborhood actually eats, not a performance of what tourists expect Thai food to look like.
+On most weekends, locals outnumber tourists, and the vendors are selling to their neighbors.
+The food cooked on the boats is the food the neighborhood actually eats, not a performance of what tourists expect Thai food to look like.

-There is no English signage and this is part of the information.
-Thirty minutes by taxi from Silom, open Saturday and Sunday from 9am to 5pm, free entry.
+There is no English signage, and that is part of the information.
+It’s thirty minutes by taxi from Silom, open Saturday and Sunday from 9am to 5pm, with free entry.
 Go without a plan, point at things that are cooking, and pay what’s asked.
 The absence of the tourist infrastructure is the experience.

 Khlong Lat Mayom Floating Market

-The least tourist-oriented floating market near Bangkok: locals outnumber visitors most weekends, there's no English signage, and the food is what the neighborhood eats.
+The least tourist-oriented floating market near Bangkok, where locals outnumber visitors most weekends, there's no English signage, and the food is what the neighborhood eats.
 30 minutes by taxi from Silom.
 Saturday and Sunday only, 9am-5pm.
-No English signage is both the limitation and the reason to go.
+The lack of English signage is both the limitation and the reason to go.

 How this list compares to the major Bangkok editorial coverage